cloudcheflabs/spark-iceberg-example/README.md

 This is spark iceberg examples to show how to load external s3 data like parquet to iceberg table with Iceberg REST catalog.

+## Prerequisites

+You need the following to run examples.

+- Java 17
+- Maven 3.x

 ## Load External S3 Data to Iceberg Table

 ### Install AWS S3 Client